Skip to content

 LNAST Node Types

-top stmts if uif for
+top stmts if uif while

-func_call func_def assign dp_assign mut
+func_call func_def assign dp_assign delay_assign

-mult div mod shl sra
+minus mult div mod shl

-sext set_mask get_mask mask_and mask_popcount
+sra sext set_mask get_mask mask_and

-mask_xor is ne eq lt
+does ne eq lt le

-le gt ge ref const
+gt ge ref const range

-range tuple_concat tuple_add tuple_get tuple_set
+tuple_concat tuple_add tuple_get tuple_set enum_add

-attr_set attr_get err_flag phi hot_phi
+attr_set attr_get assert err_flag phi

 Scope